 -

-- Participate and share the time.
-Ask questions as well as give your point of view.
-If you tend to be a quiet person, push yourself to give your ideas and opinions.
-If you tend to be a talker, take responsibility to invite your partner into the conversation.
-Ask “What do you think?”
-“How about you?”
-“What’s . . . like in your culture?”
+- Participate and share at the right time.
+If you tend to be a quiet person, then push yourself to share your ideas and opinions.
+If you tend to be a talkative person, then take responsibility to invite your partner into the conversation.

-- Ask if it’s okay.
-If you’re not sure if a question is culturally appropriate, begin it by saying, “I hope it’s okay if I ask you …” A sincere desire to know is usually appreciated, regardless of the topic.
+- Ask if it’s okay to talk about certain topics.
+If you’re unsure whether a question is culturally appropriate or not, then start by saying, “I hope it’s okay if I ask you …” A sincere desire to know is usually appreciated, regardless of the topic.

-The best way to succeed as a Conversation Partner is to be interested in learning from your partner.
-Have a few general topic ideas in mind for each session.
+Be interested in learning from your partner.
+Brainstorm a few general topics you would like to discuss each session.
 You may need a backup topic if one fizzles out.
-Here are some ideas to get you started.
+Here are some ideas on how to start your conversation:

-- Talk about your home, the members of your family, your upbringing, etc.
+- Talk about your home, your family members, your upbringing, etc.

 - Compare and contrast birthday traditions, coming-of-age celebrations, marriage and wedding customs, funeral rites, holidays, etc.

-- Discuss and/or demonstrate cultural behaviors for greeting, visiting, tipping, dating, etc.
+- Compare and contrast cultural etiquette for greeting, tipping, dating, etc.

-- Ask whether your partner is experiencing culture shock and how he/she is adapting to life at Baruch College.
+- Ask whether your partner is experiencing culture shock and how they are adjusting to life in the U.S.

-- Tell each other which places (countries, cities, tourism spots) you have toured and visited.
+- Tell each other what places (countries/territories, cities/towns) you have visited before

-- Discuss items in the news related to your countries and regions of origin.
+- Discuss current news related to your home country

-- Discuss language and translation challenges, alphabets and writing (script or characters), pronunciation, vocabulary-building, etc.
+- Discuss translation challenges, writing systems (script or characters), pronunciation/tones, tongue twisters, etc.

 - Discuss what people enjoy doing as a pastime when not working or studying.

-- Instead of meeting just to talk, consider going to an event together (a movie, a play, a concert, a sports event) and talking about it afterward.
+- Consider going to an event together (a movie, a play, a concert, a sports event) and discussing it afterwards

-- Consider meeting at a restaurant that serves food from your culture.
-Talk about rituals, etiquette/manners, eating utensils, etc. associated with the food.
+- Consider going to a restaurant that serves food from your culture.
+Discuss dining etiquette, traditional cooking methods/ingredients, etc.

-The timesheet is a personalized Google form created only for you and your partner.
-The timesheet link will be sent to you along with your pair-matching result.
+The timesheet link will be sent to you and your partner.
 Please keep in mind that timesheet submissions are only accepted if both partners submit the timesheet within 48 hours after the meeting takes place.
-Late submissions of the timesheet will not be counted.
+Late timesheet submissions will not be counted towards the six required meetings.

 For more information, see Timesheet.